boomcamp/django-restframework/README.md

-# Basic Django, Django-restframework intro
+# Basic Django, Django-restframework Introduction

 Django REST framework is a powerful and flexible toolkit for building Web APIs.